Tips In Evaluating A Consulting Firm’s Communication Skills

 A consulting firm’s public presentation is a form of communication.
 After all, they need to communicate what it is they can do for you, what you can expect from their services, and how they differ from other consultants.
 Take a look at several different things to determine how well they convey this to their potential clients.

 If the initial impression you have of the consultant from their website is poor, then that’s a red flag.
 Their website should be their main platform from which they present themselves publicly.
 Even the general look and layout of the site communicates the level of quality and attention to detail that a firm will provide.
-If they can’t be bothered to create a decent website, do you really trust them to provide high-quality consulting services?
+If they can’t be bothered to create a decent website, can you trust them to provide high-quality consulting services?

 Of course, it’s the actual copy that matters most.
 Their website should clearly communicate information about who they are and what they do.
 A good consulting firm website will communicate these points: